 Greylisting

-The primary criterion for greylisting is a triplet: the sender's IP address, the sender's email address, and the recipient's email address.
-Stalwart Mail Server employs this triplet to apply greylisting for a duration of 30 days.
+The decision to greylist is based on a triplet: the sender's IP address, the sender's email address, and the recipient's email address.
+A given triplet is held in the greylist for a configurable duration.

 Advantages